Data-Science-for-Linguists-2019/Class-Plaza/guestbooks/guestbook_cassie.md

 - **One thing I liked** : Interesting idea.
 I enoyed Disney, Dreamworks and other related animated movies when I was young, so I can appreciate the content being used.
 Also, I like the large amount of content being processed as well.
 - **One area of improvement** : Relative file paths should be used instead of the file paths you have now.
 Gives your filee save/load commands a cleaner look, and makes it so that you can run your code can be run on different machines with little hassle.
 - **One thing I learned** : Streamlining multiple different corpora using slightly different methods for each.
 Also a nice refresher on how to use the re module in python.

+#### Cassie's Response:
+Thanks for visiting my project, Matt!
+I've always been a huge fan of animated movies, so this corpus makes a sometimes frustrating project a little more fun.
+Also, you're right about the relative file paths.
+I always just copy the path from my directory, and rarely bother to edit it in my code.
+Thanks for the heads up!